michael-a-c/Eyespy/README.md

 ### A Description of Additional Features that Will be complete by the Final Version

-- Automatic Pairing of devices and linking devices to accounts via queries to the server to get corresponding PeerId.
+- Automatic Pairing of devices and linking devices to accounts via queries to the server to get corresponding PeerId
 - Streamlining of App and desktop interface
 - Better account management system
 - Connecting all parts from beta together